zeroIndex0/ReduxSimpleStarter/README.md

 and you can then find the app / webpage on localhost:8080

 This was forked from [Stephen Grider](https://github.com/StephenGrider) and you can find a react course of his [here](https://www.udemy.com/react-redux/)

+Funny thing about this is...
+I can just use create-react-app.  funny how i see that clearly now.